Tanya-Garcia-Lab/ARMIS/README.md

 # ARMIS
-Three strategies to analyze the repeated measures of amino acids in Steers
+Three strategies to analyze the repeated measures of data in Steers (ARMIS).